Utilities

 >python --version

-- Navigate in the folder SDS/utilities and install the required Python packages with
+SDS/<version>/utilitiesand install the required Python packages withpip:

->cd %CMSIS_PACK_ROOT%/ARM/SDS/2.0.0/utilities
+>cd %CMSIS_PACK_ROOT%/ARM/SDS/3.0.0/utilities

 >pip install -r requirements.txt